UKHomeOffice-attic/hof-controllers/README.md

 ### Confirm Controller

-Extends the base controller's locals method to provide data in a format suitable for generating a summary table.
+Extends the base controller's locals method to provide data in a format suitable for generating a summary table and email.

 Accessed as `confirm` from `hof-controllers`.